woman holding groceries on a budget

 Utilizing Leftovers and Reducing Food Waste

-A lot of money little goes into the trash.
+A lot of money litereally goes into the trash.
 If you don’t properly consume your food in a timely manner and it goes into the trash regularly, you are wasting your money.

 Learn how to repurpose leftovers.
 There are a lot of delicious meals that you can make out of leftover food.
 Chicken, vegetables, and rice are just a few leftover ingredients that can easily be turned into whole meals.